 Zero Tolerance Campaign

 Our practice has signed up to the NHS Zero Tolerance Campaign which makes verbal abuse, threat and physical violence to all NHS staff unacceptable.
-Any such behaviour from any patients may result in their removal from our practice list.
+All staff should be able to come to work without fear of any form of abuse.
+Any such behavior from any patients will result in them receiving a zero tolerance letter and if the behavior persists then this may result in their removal from our practice list.

 Complaints & Comments

 We are proud of our practice team.
 Nonetheless, we recognise that problems may occasionally arise with the services we provide.
 Should you wish to make a complaint the following procedure will apply:

 Please contact the Practice Manager by letter, in person or telephone on 0191 4990966.
 We will respond to your complaint in the following way: